Billets, slabs and beam blanks

 TRUNINGER magnet systems are used not only in storage applications.
 They have also become indispensable for steel bar or wire rolling mills to feed the production process.

 Such process may start with layers of hot billets up to 600°C being transported using special heat resistant magnets from TRUNINGER (see figure 1).
-A magnet system ensures that the semi-finished steel gets continuously and safely transported for storage or further processing.
+A magnet system ensures that the semi-finished steel gets continuously and safely transported to storage or further processing.

 Figure 1: Hot billets on a cooling bed lifted off in layers by the magnet system